Beneath (The Secret Circle)

 "Beneath" is the 8th episode of the first season of the CW television series The Secret Circle, and the series' 8th episode overall.
 It was aired on November 3, 2011.
-The episode was written by Don Whitehead & Holly Henderson and it was directed by John Fawcett.
+The episode was written by Don Whitehead and Holly Henderson, and it was directed by John Fawcett.

 Plot

 Cassie (Britt Robertson) didn't hear from Jane (Ashley Crow) for a few days and she is really worried about her that she decides to go to Henry's (Tom Butler) house and look for her.
 The whole Circle, including Jake (Chris Zylka), is leaving for Henry's but a storm makes the day trip to become an overnight one.

 Dawn (Natasha Henstridge) is worried that Faye (Phoebe Tonkin) is going to be the one who will find her grandfather's body but Charles (Gale Harold) reassures her that the kids won't find the body because he removed it.
 It's revealed that Charles was the one who hit Jane in the head and now he is taking her back to Chance Harbor unconscious.
 He also has the crystal Jane had to save Henry.

 When he gets back home, he and Dawn are trying to find a spell that will interact with Jane's memory so she won't remember what happened at Henry's.
 When Dawn sees that Charles has a new crystal, she is trying to manipulate him to give it to her but after what happened with Nick, Charles seems not willing to let her in charge again.
 He is also the one who makes the spell on Jane.

 Meanwhile, the kids arrive at Henry's house and they don't find him there.
 They are trying to pass their time playing "Truth or Dare" while Faye is having some visions of a little girl since the moment they got there.
 During the game she has a conflict with Cassie and she leaves the house.
 While she is getting ready to leave with her car, she sees the little girl again and this time she is following her to see what she wants.